sordina/sordina.github.io/_posts/2016-03-13-1457864203-weaponizing-haskell-prod-deploy.markdown

 One of the main issues I had was that my `command` property for one of my services was a string, but it should have been an array.
 Docker-Compose allows this, but Dockerrun doesn't.
-I ended up reading the [ECS Task-Definition Parameters](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html) manual with much more scrutiny and realizing my mistake, but part of why it took me so long to do so was because of the misleading error message.
+I ended up reading the [ECS Task-Definition Parameters](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html) manual with much more scrutiny and realized my mistake.
+Part of why it took me so long to do so was because of the misleading error message.

 Beanstalk error message: